The Jewish Catalog: The second Jewish Catalog (1976)

 One notable difference in the second volume is that it acknowledges that it has a larger readership than the havorah movement alone, but still calls for many of the innovations and practices of havorot to play a larger role in broader Jewish life.

 The third Jewish Catalog (1980)

-The third Jewish Catalog, edited by Sharon Strassfeld and Michael Strassfeld was said to be the final installment of the series and focused on the broad theme of Jewish community, as well as the related issues of social justice, intermarriage, conversion, as well as the challenges of living a Jewish life in challenging circumstances such as while serving in the military, doing time in prison or living in a rural area with few local Jews.
+The third Jewish Catalog, edited by Sharon Strassfeld and Michael Strassfeld was said to be the final installment of the series and focused on the broad theme of the Jewish community, as well as the related issues of social justice, intermarriage, and conversion, as well as the challenges of living a Jewish life in challenging circumstances such as while serving in the military, doing time in prison or living in a rural area with few local Jews.
 The book also featured a significant discussion on the topic of Israel and ways that diaspora Jews can make connections with the land, as well as a comprehensive index to the entire series.